guythetechie/functional-csharp/README.md

 ```

 #### `void Match(Action<T> some, Action none)`
-Pattern matches for side effects without returning a value.
+Pattern matches on the option for side effects.

 ```csharp
 Option<User> currentUser = GetCurrentUser();